-Evolution WildFire is the name I've given to my Genetic Algorithm program.
+Evolution WildFire is the name I've given to my Genetic Algorithm program, which is now open source.
 Genetic algorithms are basically a way of optimizing something.
 In this case, finding the best configuration of a creature, that allows it to travel the farthest distance across a terrain in a few seconds.
 Creatures are called that because they move as though they were living.
 They are made of pistons and rigid bars but it's easier to understand if we call them muscles and bones.
 The best way to understand is to watch the video below.

 I was inspired by seeing a few Youtube videos, and thought that watching those simulated creatures were so cool.
 So I decided to try it myself.
 I did my first version in 2D and I used to just watch the creatures walking across the screen on my TV.
 I could watch all the different types of locomotion all day.
 Then I said pfft, 2D?
 Go big or go home and I wrote the 3D version using openGL in C/C++.

 Our goal is to find the optimal configuration of Muscles and Bones (ie: locations, strengths, lengths, quantities, etc.) that leads to the maximum displacement of the creature.
 To do this, we must start with an initial population that is randomly generated.
 We then simulate each creature so that we can determine how well they performed.
 There are many different ways to measure fitness, for simplicity, I choose distance from the origin.

 After we finish the whole population, we sort and rank them from best to worst.
 We then apply some selection function which dictates how likely a creature is to make it to the next generation, given their rank.
 Obviously, you want it to be more likely that the better creatures make it, but we also need good amount of variation.
 This was actually one of the points of investigation I wrote about in a paper.
 I wanted to know how various selection functions affected how quickly the population reached it's maximum, as well as what that maximum was.